aidmelvin/rustystructs/README.md

 Currently available: priority heap, deque, stack.

+To use:
+1. Download/clone this repo
+2. Setup a venv `python3 -m venv venv`
+3. Activate the venv `source ./venv/bin/activate`
+4. Important: if you have a conda environment activated you must deactivate it: `conda deactivate`
+5. Make sure you have Rust installed
+6. `pip install maturin`
+7. `maturin develop`
+8. `rustystructs` should be installed in your venv as a Python package, now you can just do `import rustystructs` in your Python file and start coding.
+9. See either the code in `benchmarking/` or `test/` for syntax examples on how to use the package.

 For each of these you can have data types of either integer or string.

 These Rust implementations perform significantly faster than their Python counterparts.